 Theresa Jackson joined the Philanthropy Network Greater Philadelphia's staff in November 2011.
 As the Director of Member Services and Information, Theresa manages the delivery of services for Philanthropy Network’s membership and guests.
 This includes the implementation of educational programs and events focused on grantmaking practice, implementation oversight and maintenance of Philanthropy Network’s member database, and leading the annual renewal campaign and other member retention efforts.
 Theresa also serves as a primary point of contact for member inquiries and manages the work of Philanthropy Network’s Diversity, Equity, and Inclusion Taskforce.
 Prior to this role, Theresa served as the Network’s Member Services Associate.
 Theresa is a graduate of Hampshire College with concentrations in American Studies and English/Creative Writing, and completed the Ascending Leadership Certificate Program at Bryn Mawr College’s Nonprofit Executive Leadership Institute.

-Tunisia Meek serves as the Education Coordinator at United Way of Greater Philadelphia & Southern New Jersey where she assists with most of the Education-related projects in the Impact Department.
+Tunisia Meek serves as the Program Manager for the Lipman Family Prize at The Wharton School, University of Pennsylvania where she manages the operational and logistical supports for the prize and fellows program.
+Previously, Tunisia was the Education Coordinator at United Way of Greater Philadelphia & Southern New Jersey where she assisted with most of the Education-related projects in the Impact Department.
 She has over 8 years of experience in event planning and communications.
-Prior to her work in the Education field, Tunisia was the Special Projects Coordinator at The Philadelphia Tribune.
+In addition, she served as the Special Projects Coordinator at The Philadelphia Tribune.
 Tunisia has a Bachelor's Degree in English from Temple University.

 Rashanda Perryman-Stiff is a program officer in the Community Stewardship division at Vanguard where she uses her more than 20 years of experience in early childhood education and policy to support programs that enable young children and families to thrive.
 Prior to joining Vanguard, Rashanda served in the same role at the William Penn Foundation in Philadelphia.
 Before entering the philanthropic field Rashanda worked in public policy at the Children’s Defense Fund in Washington, D.C., and the Ounce of Prevention Fund in Chicago.
 She began her career as a teacher and a case worker in child care subsidy and public assistance programs.
 Rashanda is a Connecting Leaders Fellow with the Association of Black Foundation Executives and is currently participating in a yearlong learning cohort.
 She is co-chair of the Philadelphia Running Start Early Learning committee and a nominated member of the national Early Childhood Funders Collaborative steering committee.
 Rashanda has a bachelor’s degree in early childhood education from Clark Atlanta University and a master’s degree in social work with a concentration in public policy from the University of Texas at Arlington.
 Rashanda and her husband live outside Philadelphia with their two daughters.